linx-software/petstore-api/README.md

 # PetStore integration

 ## Description
-This sample implement 'Petstore' API according to the example 'Petstore' Swagger definition: https://editor.swagger.io/#  Due to limitations in RESTHost fron Linx, we've not implemented the securitySchemes/oauth.
+This sample implement 'Petstore' API according to the example 'Petstore' Swagger definition: https://editor.swagger.io/#.
+We've not icluded the securitySchemes/oauth.

 ## Installation
 For this sample, the api key **special-key** is used to test the authorization filters.

 ## Usage
+***Configure Postman collection:***
+1. Open Postman and import the provided request collection in Postman.
+2. The sample has been publisehd on the Linxdemo server **https://demo.linx.twenty57.net/petstore**.
+3. Open each request and pass parameters and body values as described in `https://petstore3.swagger.io/`

-Some exceptions and limitations:
+**Some exceptions and limitations:**
 Aspects of the Open API 3 specification which are not supported by the RESTHost:

-Restore the postman collection
+1. RequestBodies
+2. securitySchemes/oauth

 ## Contributing